fatteneder/NamedTypeParameters.jl/README.md

 # NamedTypeParameters.jl

-This package implements a convinience macro `@parameterize` which allows to access type parameters of structs by their name, ignore certain type parameters in method signatures, and stop worrying about the order of type parameters.
+This package implements a convenience macro `@parameterize` which allows to access type parameters of structs by their name, ignore certain type parameters in method signatures, and stop worrying about the order of type parameters.